-- 9.1 The Portfolio is to acquire property/infrastructure investments (where investing creates the ability to address market failure or support another County Council objective), development sites (where the Portfolio will be involved in developing infrastructure, finding tenants and building schemes out for the same purpose in mind) and other property/strategic land (where there is an expectation of a future improvement and capital growth). - 9.2 Indirect investments will be held for diversification purposes, this is expected to be restricted to pooled property, infrastructure and debt funds.
-The Portfolio is unlikely to acquire surplus operational property (that is being disposed of) where it has no potential to deliver future strategic. - 9.3 The Council must consider its ability to recall invested funds; including the length of time and the ease and cost with which said investments can be returned in their entirety. - 9.4 It is important for the Council to consider the key requirement of the Prudential Code which requires authorities not to tie up resources into long term situations whereby short-term cash needs cannot be met or cannot be met without a significant financial penalty.
-There must be a clear understanding and forecast of short-term cash needs which will need to be fully provided for by the Council before it considers longer term capital tie in. - 9.5 This portfolio view, as well as individual asset classes, will be regularly reported to the Board, the Cabinet and the Scrutiny Commission. - 9.6 Each individual proposal will have an exit strategy clearly articulated in the original business case which will provide an indicative timeline for the repayment of capital/ returning of funds once the decision has been made to divest, subject to market conditions.
+- 10.1 The Portfolio is to acquire property/infrastructure investments (where investing creates the ability to address market failure or support another County Council objective), development sites (where the Portfolio will be involved in developing infrastructure, finding tenants and building schemes out with the same purpose in mind) and other property/strategic land (where there is an expectation of a future improvement and capital growth). - 10.2 Indirect investments (diversifiers) will be held for diversification purposes, this is currently pooled property, infrastructure, bank share and debt funds.
+The Portfolio is unlikely to acquire surplus operational property (that is being disposed of) where it has no potential to deliver future strategic outcomes. - 10.3 The Council must consider its ability to divest; including the length of time and the ease and cost with which said investments can be returned in their entirety. - 10.4 It is important for the Council to consider the key requirement of the Prudential Code which requires authorities not to tie up resources into long term situations whereby short-term cash needs cannot be met or cannot be met without a significant financial penalty.
+There must be a clear understanding and forecast of short-term cash needs which will need to be fully provided for by the Council before it considers longer term capital tie in. - 10.5 This portfolio view, as well as individual asset classes, will be regularly reported to the Board, the Cabinet and the Scrutiny Commission. - 10.6 Each individual proposal will have an exit strategy clearly articulated in the original business case which will provide an indicative timeline for the repayment of capital/ returning of funds once the decision has been made to divest, subject to market conditions.